 The Ninth U.S. Circuit Court of Appeals upheld a school district's right to prohibit students from wearing American t-shirts on Cinco De Mayo, a Mexican holiday, because there was a reasonable expectation that the shirts would cause disruption.
 Judge Diarmund O’Scannlain dissented, accused the majority for condoning the "heckler's veto" saying that "the panel opens the door to suppression of any viewpoint opposed by a vocal and violent band of students."
 (Photo from YouTube image from a Fox News report)

 In Dariano v.
 Morgan Hills Unified School District, 767 F.3d 764 (9th Cir.
-2014), the Ninth U.S. Circuit Court of Appeals ruled that public school officials did not violate the First Amendment when they required several students wearing t-shirts of the American flag to remove their t-shirts on Cinco de Mayo, a Mexican holiday.
+2014), the 9th U.S. Circuit Court of Appeals ruled that public school officials did not violate the First Amendment when they required several students wearing T-shirts of the American flag to remove their T-shirts on Cinco de Mayo, a Mexican holiday.

-On May 5, 2010, several Caucasian students wore t-shirts with the American flag on Cinco de Mayo.
-One student told an assistant principal that there might be some issues with students wearing those t-shirts.
+On May 5, 2010, several Caucasian students wore T-shirts with the American flag on Cinco de Mayo.
+One student told an assistant principal that there might be some problems with students wearing those T-shirts.
 Another student asked the assistant principal why the Caucasian students “get to wear their flag out when we don’t get to wear our flag?”